 All views and opinions expressed by a NEAC Distinguished Speaker are the speaker's alone and do not represent those of the Northeast Asia Council or the Association for Asian Studies.

 (1) Look through the list of presentations offered under the NEAC Distinguished Speakers Bureau and identify a scholar you would like to host at your institution.

 (2) Contact the scholar directly to determine his/her interest and availability to visit your campus.
 Agree on tentative dates for the visit and activities during the visit.

-(3) Complete the NEAC Distinguished Speaker Grant Application Form and submit electronically to Alicia Williams, AAS CFO, at the following email address: firstname.lastname@example.org at least 90 days prior to the anticipated visit of the NEAC Distinguished Speaker.
-Be sure to include a letter from an institutional administrator committing to the payment of all local costs (food, lodging, marketing, airport transfer, etc.) for the speaker's visit.
+(3) Complete the NEAC Distinguished Speaker Grant Application Form and submit electronically to Alicia Williams, AAS CFO, at the following email address: email@example.com at least 90 days prior to the anticipated visit of the NEAC Distinguished Speaker.
+This letter must come from someone other than the grant applicant.

-(5) Travels arrangements for the speaker should only be made (by the host institution or by the speaker him/herself) after the grant applicant has been given positive notification of grant award by the AAS.
-Only economy/coach fare, minimum 30 day advance-purchase airplane tickets are allowed for reimbursement by AAS.
-Note: for Japan speakers, airfare must occur on U.S.-based air carriers per JUSFC guidelines.
+(6) Travel arrangements for the speaker should only be made (by the host institution or by the speaker him/herself) after the grant applicant has been given positive notification of grant award by the AAS.

 Association for Asian Studies, Inc.

 825 Victors Way, Suite 310

 The AAS will immediately reimburse the host college/university for approved airfare and honorarium once the NEAC grant report, forms, and receipts/supporting expense documentation is provided.
 Reimbursements are generally turned around within one week from the time all requisite documents are received at the AAS office.